S.N.A.P! After School Ensembles (August – May)

 The Stax Music Academy Rhythm Section is SMA’s flagship ensemble and performs many different styles of music including the Stax Records catalogue, rhythm & blues, funk, and contemporary jazz.
 Students refine their accuracy of rhythm, phrasing, articulation, and music theory.
 Stax Music Academy Rhythm Section vocalists learn assigned vocal repertoire verbatim, perform vocal choreography, and portray proper practice and performance etiquette.

-Stax Junior Academy provides a solid foundation in the soul and pop idioms for 6th-9th grade students.
+Stax Music Academy Satellite Band provides a solid foundation in the soul and pop idioms for 6th-9th grade students.
 This ensemble performs many different styles of music including the Stax Records catalogue, rhythm & blues, funk, and soul.
 Students build music theory and ear training skills and begin to develop accuracy of rhythm, phrasing, and articulation.
 Students develop essential ensemble skills and a sense of discipline within their craft.
-Junior Academy vocalists develop healthy vocal technique and gain an understanding of intonation, harmony, and sight-singing.
+Satellite Band vocalists develop healthy vocal technique and gain an understanding of intonation, harmony, and sight-singing.

 Stax Jazz Ensemble

 The Stax Jazz Ensemble is a large instrumental ensemble focusing on early jazz, swing, bebop, fusion, Contemporary, and Latin styles.
 Students develop understanding of jazz improvisation, rhythm, harmony, and form.
 They furthermore develop the highest accuracy of rhythm, phrasing, and articulation.